-Daniel is a nonprofit Executive Director, works as a Texas First Responder, and has participated in three Texas Legislative Sessions.
+Daniel is a nonprofit executive director, Texas first responder, and has participated in three Texas legislative sessions.

 The conversation surrounding public safety is changing.

 Policymakers are reimagining the purpose of public safety and discussing desired public safety outcomes for their communities.
 Social equity is a common theme for many of these outcomes.

 Although law enforcement is receiving the most scrutiny, the relationship between Emergency Medical Services (EMS) and social inequity is also a public safety domain worth examining.

 This article briefly examines the relationship between social inequity and EMS and discusses four known equity gaps and their suggested solutions.